 The sports business means many different things to different people.
 This is a truly global industry, and sports stir up deep passion within spectators and players alike in countries around the world.
 To one person, sports are a venue for gambling; to another, they are a mode of personal recreation and fitness, be it skiing, cycling, running or playing tennis.
 To business people, sports provide a lucrative and continually growing marketplace worthy of immense investments.
 To athletes, sports may lead to high levels of personal achievement, and to professionals, sports can bring fame and fortune.
 To facilities developers and local governments, sports are a way to build revenue from tourists and local fans.
 Sports are deeply ingrained in education, from elementary through university levels.
 Perhaps we cannot state with confidence that sports enrich the lives of all of us, but they certainly entertain a huge swath of the world’s population.
 In addition to economic impact, the largest single effect that sports create is that of gripping entertainment: hundreds of millions of fans around the globe follow sports daily, whether via radio, television, printed publications, online or in person, as spectators or participants.

 While it may not seem like it to the casual observer, the sports sector is constantly evolving in terms of personal tastes, popular games and technologies.
 For example, the decades-old Indy 500 has been eclipsed by NASCAR in many ways.
-In fact, the personality and popularity of a top athlete can have a tremendous impact on the current popularity of a particular sport—seven-time Tour de France winner Lance Armstrong being a superb example with his extremely positive impact on cycling during his active racing years.
+In fact, the personality and popularity of a top athlete can have a tremendous impact on the current popularity of a particular sport—NBA megastar LeBron James, who was recruited for the league directly out of high school, being a superb example with his extremely positive impact on basketball both at home and abroad.

 It is worth noting that there are significant differences between NSGA’s annual study and the other major study conducted in the U.S. each year by the Sporting Goods Manufacturers Association (SGMA).
 SGMA’s results are also very interesting, but quite different.
 NSGA requires that a consumer participate in an activity at least once during the year in order to be counted.
 SGMA requires that the consumer reports engaging in the activity at least twice.
 Also, NSGA counts younger consumers than does SGMA.